Bučje camp

-The Bučje camp (Logor Bučje) was an concentration camp run by rebel Croatian Serb forces during the early stages of the Croatian War of Independence.
+The Bučje camp (Logor Bučje) was a concentration camp ran by rebel Croatian Serb forces during the early stages of the Croatian War of Independence.
 Located in the village of Bučje near Pakrac, the camp was used for the imprisonment of 200–300 Croatian civilians, prisoners of war, other non-Serbs, as well as Serbs that sided with the Croatian government or refused to join Serbian paramilitary groups.
-The camp was the site of numerous war crimes including murder, rape and torture.
+The camp was the site of numerous war crimes including murder, rape, and torture.
 Twenty-two detainees are still listed as missing as of December 2013.

 On two separate occasions, in August and again in October 1991, some inmates were released as part of an organized prisoner exchange with Croatian forces.
 The remaining 70 prisoners were taken to the Stara Gradiška camp while Bučje itself was closed on 13 December 1991.
 A few days later, on 26 December, the empty camp and the surrounding area were captured by Croatian forces.